-Tomi Lahren Files Lawsuit Against Glenn Beck And ‘TheBlaze’
+Tomi Lahren Files Lawsuit Against Glenn Beck And ‘The Blaze’

 A non-compete clause and access to her Facebook page may go to the heart of the legal dispute.

+“I’m for limited government, so stay out of my guns, and you can stay out of my body as well,” Lahren told The View ladies on March 17, suggesting that pro-lifers are hypocrites.

-Tomi Lahren’s legal filing, against Beck and company, in which she claims among other things that she was fired for expressing a pro-choice view in violation of her employment contract, was first reported by the Dallas Morning News.
+Tomi Lahren’s legal filing against Beck and company, in which she claims, among other things, that she was fired for expressing a pro-choice view in violation of her employment contract, was first reported by the Dallas Morning News.

 “According to Lahren’s lawsuit, filed Friday in Dallas County, The Blaze cancelled Lahren’s show after she made the controversial abortion statements last month on The View.
 But The Blaze wanted to keep paying Lahren, the suit says, ‘presumably hoping they could find an exit strategy to sanitize their unlawful conduct’ in breaking Lahren’s two-year employment contract, which was to continue through Sept.
 30.”